 Excess materials required during construction will be reused where possible and recycled as an alternative to reuse.
 Some materials may be sent to the municipal landfill where necessary.
-Vineland Power Inc. and its constructor will conform to municipal and provincial disposal requirements for landfill waste and transport of excess construction materials.
+Wainfleet Wind Energy Inc. and its constructor will conform to municipal and provincial disposal requirements for landfill waste and transport of excess construction materials.

-3.4.1 Solid Waste
+3.5.1 Solid Waste

-Solid waste generated as a result of construction of the HAF Wind Energy Project will be produced from the assembly of the turbine and tower structures, foundations, subsurface cables, and vegetation cleared as required for equipment access to the site.
+Solid waste generated as a result of construction of the Wainfleet Wind Energy Project will be produced from the assembly of the turbine and tower structures, foundations, subsurface cables, and vegetation cleared as required for equipment access to the site.
 The preferred method of disposing of solid waste for the constructed facility is reuse and recycling.
 In the event that materials cannot be reused or recycled, waste materials will be transported to the nearest waste disposal site as required.
-The operations and maintenance phase should not generate solid waste; however, if they do, this will be treated as during construction.
+Operations and maintenance phase should not generate solid waste; however, if they do, this will be treated during construction.

 Cranes will be necessary to assemble the turbines and towers.
 All associated components will be brought onsite using a flatbed truck.
+The foundation of each turbine will be poured to a depth of one meter below ground level.
 Any concrete sections and associated structural steel remaining from the turbine foundation will be transported off-site.
 All holes created from the construction of the turbine foundations will be filled, and top-soil will be re-applied.

 Waste materials generated from the assembly of the turbine foundation will be reused, recycled or transported to the nearest waste disposal facility.
-Consultation with a waste management company will occur during construction.
+Consultation with a waste management company at the time construction activities occur.

 Clearing of the surrounding environment during the construction phase will be kept to a minimum.
-All turbine location will be placed in active agricultural fields, which are seasonally tilled, and will therefore minimize the amount of vegetation removal required.
 The clearing of land to undertake construction activities will not utilize any slash and burn methods.

-3.4.2 Sewage
+3.5.2 Sewage

-Temporary bathroom and washing facilities will be required during the construction and decommissioning phases of the HAF Wind Energy Project.
+Temporary bathroom and washing facilities will be required during the construction and decommissioning phases of the Wainfleet Wind Energy Project.
 These temporary facilities will be portable self-contained units constructed in compliance with Ontario's Environmental Protection Act to ensure that no sewage effluent is released untreated into the environment.
 All temporary wash and bathroom facilities will have holding tanks, and pumped and emptied as required.
-The HAF Wind Energy Project Facility will not generate any sewage as a result of its operation as no permanent washroom facilities are part of this project.
+The Wainfleet Wind Energy Project Facility will not generate any sewage as a result of its operation as no permanent washroom facilities are part of this project.

-3.4.3 Liquid Waste
+3.5.3 Liquid Waste

-Liquid waste generated as a result of construction activities of the HAF Wind Energy Project may include fuel, oil and lubricants found inside the wind turbines, as well as the machinery equipment brought onsite during the construction process.
+Liquid waste generated as a result of construction activities of the Wainfleet Wind Energy Project may include fuel, oil and lubricants found inside the wind turbines, as well as the machinery equipment brought onsite during the construction process.